isomerpages/govtech-stp/_vtl-air/VTL (Air) Checklist for Travel to Singapore.md

 <div id="postarrivaltests"></div>

-&#9744;  <i><b>B) Post-Arrival Day 3 and Day 7 COVID-19 Antigen Rapid Test (ART)</b></i>
+&#9744;  <i><b>B) [For Travellers entering from 2 December 2021, 2359hrs SGT] Post-Arrival Day 3 and Day 7 COVID-19 Antigen Rapid Test (ART)</b></i>

 Travellers entering Singapore <b>from 2 December 2021, 2359hrs (Singapore time)</b> are required to undergo post-arrival COVID-19 ARTs at <a href="https://go.gov.sg/QTC-ART-testing" target="_blank">Quick Test Centres (QTCs)</a> by 2130 hours (Singapore time) Day 3 and Day 7 of their arrival in Singapore.
 Instructions for the dates of tests will be emailed to travellers upon their arrival in Singapore.

 Travellers with a Singapore mobile number should <a href="https://swab.hpb.gov.sg/appointment/login?key=%7b%22iv%22%3a%22696C74644A506D33616C677035645732%22%2c%22content%22%3a%22B3EE30C0FBBB60EF0C3E1C67AF38EA91%22%7d" target="_blank">book an appointment</a> at any of the QTCs for self-paid ARTs.
 Those who do not have a local mobile number must still go for their test at any of the QTCs.
 They will need to register in-person and can expect additional waiting time.
 The test will be self-administered and supervised by an approved COVID-19 test provider.
 The test will cost $15 (inclusive of GST), with payment to be made at the QTCs through cashless modes such as Mastercard, NETS, PayNow and Visa.

 Children aged 2 and below in this calendar year are not required to undergo Day 3 and Day 7 ARTs.
 Children aged 3 to 12 must be accompanied by a caregiver, aged 21 years old and above.
-The caregiver may be required to help administer the test if the minor is unable to do so.
+The caregiver may be required to help administer the test if the child is unable to do so.

-The day that the traveller clears arrival immigration for entry into Singapore is counted as Day 1.
-To illustrate, if the traveller clears arrival immigration at 2330 hours (Singapore time) on 3 December 2021 (i.e. Day 1), he/she is required to undergo COVID-19 ARTs on 5 December 2021 (i.e. Day 3) and 9 December 2021 (i.e. Day 7).
-If the traveller clears arrival immigration at 0030 hours (Singapore time) on 4 December 2021 (i.e. Day 1), he/she is required to undergo COVID-19 ARTs on 6 December 2021 (i.e. Day 3) and 10 December 2021 (i.e. Day 7).

 If their time of departure from Singapore is:
 - <b>before 2130 hours on the day of test</b>, they are exempted from taking their scheduled ART.